IOutis/Learners-Edge/README.md

-# Student Synergy (MVP)
+# Learner's Edge (MVP)

-**Student Synergy** is a platform designed to enhance student productivity and collaboration.
+**Learner's Edge** is a platform designed to enhance student productivity and collaboration.
 It enables students to connect based on shared goals, collaborate on projects, and stay organized through task tracking and automated reminders.

-> 🔧 Built with: Django • Django REST Framework • Celery • Celery Beat • PostgreSQL
+> 🔧 Built with: Django • Django REST Framework • Celery • Celery Beat • SQlite3

 ---